-My first English-language book, LIKE WATER AND OTHER STORIES, will be published by WTAW Press in the fall of 2019.
-Here’s the publisher’s announcement:
+My first English-language book, LIKE WATER AND OTHER STORIES, will be published by WTAW Press in September 2019.
+The book is now available for pre-order.
+Click to buy here.

 Zilberbourg’s stories investigate how motherhood reshapes the sense of self—and in ways that are often bewildering—against an uncharted landscape of American culture.
 In “Dandelion,” a child turns into a novel and is shipped off to an agent in New York.
 In “Doctor Sveta,” a young Soviet woman finds herself on a ship bound for Cuba at the onset of the Cuban Missile Crisis.
 In “Companionship,” a young boy decides to return to his mother’s uterus.
 Anthony Marra calls LIKE WATER “…a book of succinct abundance, dazzling in its particulars, expansive in its scope,” and of these stories, Karen E. Bender says, they “cast a clear, illuminating light on topics ranging from motherhood, the workplace, birth, death, ambition, and immigration, all explored through exquisitely wrought characters in Russia and the United States…a writer to read right now.”